 Train semitrailing blackberries to trellises (Figure 1A).
 The erect blackberry varieties do not require support if the tops of new canes are pruned during the summer to keep growth below 3 to 4 feet.
 Erect blackberries that are not topped may be trained to a one-wire trellis (Figure 1B).

-Construct the blackberry trellis by stretching a wire between posts set 20 ft apart in the row.
+Construct the blackberry trellis by stretching a wire between posts set 20 feet apart in the row.
 For erect blackberries, use one wire attached to the post about 30 inches from the ground.
-For semi-trailing blackberries, use two wires at heights of 3 ft and 5 ft from the ground.
+For semi-trailing blackberries, use two wires at heights of 3 feet and 5 feet from the ground.

 Erect blackberries, such as Cherokee and Cheyenne, require pruning out of the root suckers that arise from the crown.
 During the growing season, it is desirable to allow root suckers to develop to about a 12-inch-wide row.
 Any growth beyond this should be eliminated.

 When the new shoots of erect blackberries reach 30 to 36 inches in height, cut off the tips.
 This will force branching lower on the canes and will cause the canes to thicken, making them better able to support a heavy fruit crop.
 During the winter, prune the laterals to 12 to 14 inches for convenient harvesting and larger berries.
 In late winter, remove any remaining dead or weak wood.
 Leave healthy, vigorous canes spaced at 6 canes per linear foot (Figure 2).